effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 ## Isomorphic SSR

-When you have an isomorphic SSR application, most of the frontend code is **shared with server** and used to generate the response html.
+When you have an isomorphic SSR application, **most of the frontend code is shared with server** and **is used to generate the response** html.

-You can also think of it as a an approach, where your app starts at the server - and then gets transfered over the network to the client browser, where it **continues** the work it started doing at the server.
+You can also think of it as a an approach, where your app **starts at the server** - and then gets transfered over the network to the client browser, where it **continues** the work it started doing at the server.

 That's where the name comes from - despite the fact, that the code is bundled for and run in different enviroments, its output remains (mostly) the same, if given the same input.